Home » Repurposed Furniture » Two Recycled Chairs Make a Double Chair Bench

 I clamped the boards onto the bench and drew a line, then used my jigsaw to curve the boards to match the curve of the original chairs.

-I spray painted the double chair bench with my HomeRight Finish Max Fine Finish Sprayer, using a light turquoise.
+Using a light turquoise, I sprayed the double chair bench with my HomeRight Finish Max Fine Finish Sprayer.

-Then I then gave the chair bench a black “wash’ with some watered down black paint.
+Then I gave the chair bench a black “wash’ with some watered-down black paint.

 See how to make the easiest bench made from chairs.